jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Kalavakus.md

 RacialMods: +8 Perception
 Languages: Abyssal, Celestial,  Common, Draconic;  telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Enslave Soul (Su): >
-SpecialAbilities: Enslave Soul (Su) A kalavakus can attempt to enslave the soul of any mortal creature within 60 feet as a swift action.
+    A kalavakus can attempt to enslave the soul of any mortal creature within 60 feet as a swift action.
 The kalavakus must have line of sight to the target.
 The target can resist this special attack with a DC 18 Will save, but is staggered for 1 round even if the save is successful.
 If the save is successful, the creature is immune to this ability for 24 hours.
 If the save is a failure, the target's soul is enslaved-this creature takes a -6 penalty on all attack rolls and saving throws against that kalavakus.
 If a creature with an enslaved soul is slain by that kalavakus, the soul immediately infuses the demon's body, affecting it with a heal spell (CL 12th).
 A kalavakus can have only one mortal soul enslaved at a time-if it enslaves a second soul, the first is released.
 This is a mind-affecting death effect.
 The save DC is Charisma-based.
+  Horns (Ex): >
-Horns (Ex) The kalavakus's numerous horns can easily catch weapons and yank them away from opponents.
+    The kalavakus's numerous horns can easily catch weapons and yank them away from opponents.
 The demon gains a +4 racial bonus on all disarm attempts as a result.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: